 A sprain of the muscles, ligaments, or tendons in the neck area usually causes acute neck pain.
 Ventricular accidents, repeated carrying of heavy items (such as luggage), or awkward sleeping positions are often the culprits.
 Most minor ligament or tendon injuries in the neck will subside with proper care, including rest, ice, or heat application, and rehabilitation such as chiropractic care and physical therapy.

-One common symptom of chronic neck pain is an ache that radiates down the arm, sometimes into the hands and fingers, accompanied by numbness or tingling.
+A common symptom of chronic neck pain is an ache that radiates down the arm, sometimes into the hands and fingers, accompanied by numbness or tingling.
 Foraminal stenosis, a condition caused by degenerative changes in the neck joints, involves a herniated disc or a pinched nerve.
 This in turn causes chronic neck pain.
-Don't suffer in silence.
 Chiropractic care has many options available for treatment of these and other cervical spine injuries and inflammation.